KyleSmith19091/STEMEY/README.md

 2. Please add PropTypes when creating a component that requires props to be passed to it to help others that might use your component in the future.

-3. Please make use of React Arrow Components, just to keep up with the current design standards.
+3. Please make use of React Arrow Functional Components.

 </div>